-Bullying, Harassment or Hazing
+Bullying, Harassment and/or Hazing

 The School Board seeks to provide a safe and positive learning environment for all students.
 Bullying, harassment, and/or hazing, disrupts both a student's ability to learn and the school's ability to educate its students in a safe environment.
 Therefore, the Board will not tolerate student bullying, harassment, and/or hazing, in any form while on District grounds or at any District sponsored events.
+Please see WFB School Board Policy 411.1 at this link for the complete policy and related rules.